< Notes...

 09 Jul 2025 @ 13:52:05

-Does anyone knows what the meaning of this is?
+Does anyone knows what the meaning of this symbol is?
 I have seem it on websites without explanations, nor links to anywhere.
 Just the SVG by itself.
 All my searches have been futile.

 random tubes